FRC1257/robotics-training/docs/README.md

 # Robotics Training {docsify-ignore-all}

-> Team 1257's repository for training new members.
+Welcome to Team 1257's robotics training documentation!
+Here you will find reference articles, tutorials, and our curriculum for teaching students about the software side of FRC.

 ## Folders